-Applications are collected and assessed by AVCAT as part of its administration of the Long Tan Bursary program.
-DVA and the Veterans’ Children Education Scheme take no part in the assessment process.
-All applications are treated in the strictest of confidence.
+AVCAT collect and assess the applications as part of its administration of the Long Tan Bursary program.
+We take no part in the assessment process.
+All applications are treated with the strictest of confidence.

-- academic record and prospects of successfully completing a proposed post-secondary course of study.
+- evidence of academic merit and prospects of successfully completing your study

-Successful applicants will be notified early the following year, generally early March.
-The bursary will be paid to a recipient’s bank account in monthly instalments over the period of study, subject to satisfactory academic progress.
+If successful, you will be notified early the following year, generally early March.
+The bursary will be paid to your chosen bank account in monthly instalments over the period of study.Back to top